changhoon-sung/SCHED/README.md

     └── c_to_bpf.py          # Converts C code into BPF-compatible code
 ```

+## Quick Start
+See [HOWTO.md](HOWTO.md) for detailed instructions on building and running the example.

 ## Model Integration Points

 The distilled Decision Tree model is embedded into three decision-making functions exposed by the Linux [sched_ext](https://www.kernel.org/doc/html/next/scheduler/sched-ext.html) interface: